Green Card for Siblings: Bringing Your Siblings to the United States

 United States citizenship comes with many advantages, including the ability to petition for your sibling to join you in the United States under a family-based green card.

-The path to citizenship is one that is often extremely long and complicated.
+The path to citizenship is often extremely long and complicated.
 If you have any questions about the transition from LPR status to United States citizenship—or any other questions about obtaining your U.S. citizenship—contact our experienced immigration and naturalization attorneys today.

-Although there are many different definitions of “family,” there are legal perimeters that United States Citizenship and Immigration Services (USCIS) requires for sibling based green cards:
+Although there are many different definitions of family, there are legal parameters that the United States Citizenship and Immigration Services (USCIS) requires for sibling-based green cards.
+You can petition on behalf of:

 • A brother or sister with whom you share biological parents